Prem Singh Rathore: Political career

-Rathore began his career with the Telugu Desam Party (TD), before switching to the Bharatiya Janata Party (BJP).
-He was recommended by then Vice President of India,Bhairon Singh Shekhawat to the Bharatiya Janata Party (BJP) for a ticket from the Maharajganj constituency in Hyderabad, later known as Goshamahal Assembly constituency post-delimitation, during the 1999 elections.
-He secured a victory in the 1999 elections as a BJP candidate, and his tenure saw him credited with ushering in development within the constituency.
+Rathore began his political career with the Telugu Desam Party (TDP) before switching allegiance to the BJP.
+Ahead of the 1999 Andhra Pradesh Legislative Assembly election, he was recommended by the then-Vice President of India, Bhairon Singh Shekhawat, for the BJP ticket in the Maharajgunj constituency.
+Rathore won the election, and his tenure was noted for various developmental works within the constituency.